Stationary distributions of the multi-type ASEP: Introduction and main results

 \subsection{Related work}

 Let us mention some further related work, in addition to that discussed above.
 The recursive approach to the construction of multi-type particle systems has been extended to a variety of different particle systems, including discrete-time TASEPs \cite{MarSchdiscrete}, inhomogeneous (or ``multi-rate") versions of the multi-type TASEP \cite{AritaMallick, AyyerLinusson, Cantini-inhom}, and a variety of zero-range processes \cite{KMO-ZRP1, KMO-ZRP2, KMO-ZRP-inhom}, and also to the description of joint distributions of Busemann functions for last-passage percolation \cite{FanSepp}.

-Connections to families of symmetric polynomials such as Schubert polynomials and Macdonald polynomials are studied by various authors, for example in \cite{Cantini-inhom, CdGW}, and also in forthcoming work by Corteel, Mandelshtam and Williams \cite{CorteelMandelshtamWilliams} involving a description of Macdonald polynomials using objects related to the multi-line diagrams described in this paper.
+Connections between the multi-type ASEP on the ring and families of symmetric polynomials such as Schubert polynomials and Macdonald polynomials have been studied by various authors, for example by Cantini in \cite{Cantini-inhom} and in recent work by Corteel, Mandelshtam and Williams in \cite{CorteelMandelshtamWilliams}; the latter paper involves a description of Macdonald polynomials using objects related to the multi-line diagrams described in this paper.

+Stationary distributions for the multi-type ASEP on a finite interval with open boundary conditions have also been widely studied.
+Not all sets of boundary rates are expected to lead to exactly solvable models; however, a variety of classes of integrable boundary conditions have recently been established -- see for example work of Crampe, Finn, Ragoucy and Vanicat \cite{CrampeFinnRagoucyVanicat2016, FinnRagoucyVanicat2018}, and also work of Cantini, Garbali, de Gier and Wheeler \cite{CdGW, CGdGW} where further connections to families of orthogonal polynomials are made.

+Systems with closed boundaries on finite or half-infinite intervals have recently been considered by Belitsky and Sch\"{u}tz \cite{BelitskySchutz} (see also \cite{arita2012remarks}); as well as describing stationary distributions, they obtain duality properties and use them to study hydrodynamic limits (including the behaviour of shocks).
+The stationary distributions of these systems are closely related to certain stationary distributions for the system on $\ZZ$ which (unlike those considered in this paper) are not translation-invariant; instead their projections onto one-type distributions are blocking measures in the sense of \cite{BraLigMou}.
+The connections between distributions of this type and the Mallows measure on permutations were previously studied by Gnedin and Olshanskii \cite{GneOls1sided, GneOls2sided}, and recent work by Angel, Holroyd, Hutchcroft and Levy \cite{AngelHolroydHutchcroftLevy} describes a link between such processes and a model of stable matchings.

 Integral formulas for multi-type ASEPs on $\ZZ$ with finitely many particles are given by Tracy and Widom in \cite{TraWidmultiASEP}.
-An alternative matrix-product construction of the stationary distribution of the multi-type ASEP on the ring is given by Mandelshtam in \cite{Mandelshtam}.

-The multi-type ASEP on $\ZZ$ also has stationary distributions which are not translation-invariant (whose projections onto one-type distributions are blocking measures in the sense of \cite{BraLigMou}).
-The connections between distributions of this type and the Mallows measure on permutations are studied by Gnedin and Olshanskii \cite{GneOls1sided, GneOls2sided}, and recent work by Angel, Holroyd, Hutchcroft and Levy \cite{AngelHolroydHutchcroftLevy} describes a link between such processes and a model of stable matchings.